Ukrainians in Serbia: History

-Since the pro-Ukrainian part of the Rusyn leaders in Serbia, through the Alliance of Rusyns-Ukrainians, opted for the Ukrainian national identity, a special subgroup of Rusyns-Ukrainians was created within the wider Ukrainian community in Serbia which continue to nurture their Rusyn identity which they consider a branch of the Ukrainian ethnicity.
+Since the pro-Ukrainian part of the Rusyn leaders in Serbia, through the Alliance of Rusyns-Ukrainians, opted for the Ukrainian ethnic identity, a special subgroup of Rusyns-Ukrainians was created within the wider Ukrainian community in Serbia which continue to nurture their Rusyn identity which they consider a branch of the Ukrainian ethnicity.
 Their pro-Ukrainian Rusynism differs from national Rusynism, which is nurtured among members of the Rusyn people.
 Over time, the pro-Ukrainian part of the Rusyn ethnicity was fully integrated into the Ukrainian national corps within the Alliance of Rusyn-Ukrainians.

 Unlike the mentioned Rusyn-Ukrainians, who are part of the Ukrainian ethnicity, ethnic Rusyns in Serbia are still considered part of a separate Rusyn ethnicity, which has its own minority organizations.
-The uniqueness of the Rusyn people is officially recognized in Serbia and some other countries, but not in Ukraine, which still does not recognize the national uniqueness of the Rusyns.
+The uniqueness of the Rusyn people is officially recognized in Serbia and some other countries, but not in Ukraine, which still does not recognize the ethnic uniqueness of the Rusyns.

 Although the activities of Ukrainian organizations in Serbia are primarily aimed at developing their own national community, without challenging and endangering the equal rights of other minority communities, in some Ukrainian circles there are occasional tendencies to deny the ethnic identity of Rusyns.
 Referring to the mentioned phenomena, a former Yugoslav diplomat and one of the prominent Rusyns, Mihajlo Hornjak, stated in 2005 that "to tell a Rusyn that he is Ukrainian is the same as to tell a Ukrainian that he is Russian".

-Following the Russian invasion of Ukraine, Serbian refugee commissioner Vladimir Cucić stated that 5,698 refugees from Ukraine had registered their stay in Serbia.

-As stated by the Ministry of Internal Affairs of Serbia, between February 24 and November 2, 2022, around 22,709 Ukrainian citizens have registered residence in Serbia.
+Following the Russian invasion of Ukraine, the Ministry of Internal Affairs of Serbia stated that 22,709 Ukrainian citizens have registered residence in Serbia.
 These numbers include all temporary passing residence and registered refugees, including statistics from required registration after 90 days of visa free residence.
-Because of this, actual number of residence with Ukrainian citizenship is smaller from the statistical numbers given my the Ministry of Internal Affairs.
+Because of this, actual number of residence with Ukrainian citizenship is smaller from the statistical numbers given by the Ministry of Internal Affairs.